To fully please your wife, you need to intimately know the parts of her vulva, and how they work.

 The vulva is the name of the female genitals as a whole.
 When a woman gets aroused, her vulva swells with blood which causes it to darken slightly and become very sensitive to touch.
 When her vulva is touched, it sends sensations throughout the entire area.

 The mons pubis, also known as the mons veneris, is a thick fatty pad that covers her pubic bone and is naturally covered with pubic hair.
 Its main purpose is to protect her pubic bone during intercourse.

 Interesting fact about pubic hair: The principal function of pubic hair is to attract and keep odors that are released from glands in the pubic area.
 These odors might not smell good to women, but they are very arousing and intoxicating to men.

-Moving south we meet the starting point of her labia major, commonly known as her outer or big lips.
-The outer sides of her labia majora are naturally covered with rich and intoxicating fragrant pubic hair.
+Moving down, we meet the starting point of her labia major, commonly known as her outer or big lips.
+The outer sides of her labia majora are naturally covered with intoxicating, fragrant pubic hair.
 The inner sides of her labia majora are smooth and lined with oil and sweat glands.

 The labia minora are hairless and contain many oil glands that look and feel like tiny bumps.
 Her inner lips are also rich in nerve endings and play an important role in her arousal.
 When she’s aroused, her small lips swell with blood and turn dark.

 The clitoral hood is analogous to the foreskin of a penis and is located under where her little lips first part.
 It protects her clitoral head from injury and over stimulation.
 When initially stimulating the clitoris, rubbing the clitoral good instead of direct contact with the clitoris is preferred by most women.